CFSebastian/introduction-to-robotics-project/README.md

 [![Joystick calibration](http://img.youtube.com/vi/ZaIzt3UZlsc/0.jpg)](https://www.youtube.com/watch?v=ZaIzt3UZlsc "Joystick calibration")

 ## Software Design
-At this point in the project( milestone 3), the car and controler can comunicate via Bluetooth Low Energy, the car is moving, all be it not great thaks to the power consuption and primary because the model of the chassis does not allow all  the wheels make contact with the ground, the horn and leds work fine and indicates when it is conected and not.
+At this point in the project( milestone 3), the car and controler can comunicate via Bluetooth Low Energy, the car is moving, all be it not great thaks to the model of the chassis does not allow all  the wheels make contact with the ground, the horn and leds work fine and indicates when the controller and car are conected or not.
 Over all the project does the basics that it suposed to do and all it remains is minor fixes.
 ### Development Environment